dustinpfister/hexo_sitesource/source/_drafts/lodash_isarray.md

 };
 ```

-So yes if a native is array method excites just use that, else use what I am writing here that should work.
+So yes if a native is array method exists just use that, else use what I am writing here that should work.